jsplumb/jsplumb/doc/wiki/types.md

 - **detachable** - whether or not the Connection is detachable using the mouse
 - **paintStyle**
 - **hoverPaintStyle**
 - **scope** - remember, Connections support a single scope.
 So if you have multiple Types applied, you will get the scope from the last Type that defines one.
 - **cssClass** a class to set on the element used to render the Connection's connector.
 Unlike with `scope`, when multiple types assign a CSS class, the UI artefact gets all of them written to it.
 - **parameters** - when you add/set a Type that has parameters, any existing parameters with the same keys will be overwritten.
 When you remove a Type that has parameters, its parameters are NOT removed from the Connection.
 - **overlays** - when you have multiple types applied to a Connection, you get the union of all the Overlays defined across the various Types. **Note** when you create a Connection using jsPlumb.connect and you provide a 'type', that is equivalent to calling 'addType': you will get the Overlays defined by the Type(s) you set as well as any others you have provided to the constructor.
+- **endpoint** Only works with a type applied to a new Connection.
+But very useful for that particular use case.

 <a name="parameterized-connection-type"></a>
 ##### Parameterized Connection Types